Fire Safety Risk Assessment

 Reasonable experience or knowledge of fire safety / health and safety is highly recommended.
 However, if the responsible person is not confident in doing so, the responsibility should be passed on to suitably qualified professionals.

 Who needs Fire Risk Assessment?
-Are fire risk assessments mandatory?
+Is fire risk assessment a legal requirement?

 U.K legislation requires that commercial / business premises who employ more than 5 staff members adhere to the Regulatory Reform Fire Safety Order 2005 (RRFSO2005).

 The RRFSO2005 refers to much more than a Fire Risk Assessment, however, getting a qualified risk assessor, who understands how to interpret the order is a sensible way to ensure your business is meeting it’s legal obligations.

 If you are owner one of the following premisses you should consider a fire risk assessment every year.